-Dr Vasiliki Tsagkroni is a Lecturer in Political Science at the Institute of Political Science.
+Vasiliki Tsagkroni is Assistant Professor of Comparative Politics at the Institute of Political Science.

-Their work has been published in journals as Journal of Common Market Studies, Party Politics and British Journal of Politics and International Relations and numerous edited books and Have been the editor on a special issue on migration in the journal of Media and Communication.
-They are the co-convenor of the Greek Politics Specialist Group (GPSG) of Political Studies Association (PSA) and member of the Editorial Board of Studies in Ethnicity and Nationalism (SEN) and a Senior Fellow at the Centre for Analysis of the Radical Right (CARR).
+Their work has been published, among others, in the Journal of Common Market Studies, Party Politics and British Journal of Politics and International Relations and numerous edited books and have been the editor on a special issue on migration in the journal of Media and Communication.
+They are the co-convenor of the Greek Politics Specialist Group (GPSG) of Political Studies Association (PSA) and member of the Editorial Board of Studies in Ethnicity and Nationalism (SEN) and of Media and Communication and a Senior Fellow at the Centre for Analysis of the Radical Right (CARR).